What is the Community Infrastructure Levy (CIL)?

 I will be submitting a planning application.
 How can I find out more about CIL and what I need to do for my planning application submission?

-The District Council has prepared some detailed guidance notes for applicants to help guide them through submission of planning applications and the related CIL documentation and these are available on the following link (Detailed Guidance for Applicants).
+The District Council has prepared some detailed guidance notes for applicants to help guide them through submission of planning applications and the related CIL documentation and these are available on the following link (Detailed Guidance for Applicants (PDF)).
 The process relating to CIL is strictly prescribed by the CIL regulations, with penalties if the process is not correctly followed.
 Applicants are strongly advised to read this guidance and seek further advice from the District Council or other sources if they are unclear on any aspect.

 Are there any reliefs from the CIL?